Reach out! We’re available by email or phone and can answer all of your questions.

 - Stability Stable 4°C Liquid Reagents

 - Standard Curve

-Cortisol is the primary glucocorticoid produced and secreted by the adrenal cortex.
-It is often referred to as the “stress hormone” as it is involved in the response to stress and it affects blood pressure, blood sugar levels, and other actions of stress adaptation.
+Cortisol (hydrocortisone, Kendall’s Compound ‘F’) is the primary glucocorticoid produced and secreted by the adrenal cortex.
+It is often referred to as the “stress hormone” as it affects blood pressure, blood sugar levels, and other actions of stress adaptation.
 Immunologically, cortisol functions as an important anti-inflammatory and plays a role in hypersensitivity, immunosuppression, and disease resistance.
 In the metabolic aspect, cortisol promotes gluconeogenesis, liver glycogen deposition, and the reduction of glucose utilization.
 Production of cortisol follows an ACTH-dependent circadian rhythm, with a peak level in the morning and decreasing levels throughout the day.
-Most serum cortisol, all but about 4%, is bound to proteins including corticosteroid binding globulin and serum albumin.
-Only free cortisol is available to most receptors and it is through these receptors that physiological processes are modulated.
-Abnormal cortisol levels are being evaluated for correlation with a variety of different conditions, such as prostate cancer, depression, and schizophrenia.
-It is already known that abnormal levels of cortisol are involved in Cushing’s Syndrome and Addison’s disease.
+All but 4% of serum cortisol is bound to proteins including corticosteroid binding globulin and serum albumin.
+Abnormal cortisol levels are being evaluated for correlation with a variety of different conditions, such as prostate cancer, depression, schizophrenia, Cushing’s Syndrome, and Addison’s Disease.